 Datasette includes tools for publishing and deploying your data to the internet.
-The datasette publish command will deploy a new Datasette instance containing your databases directly to a Heroku, Google Cloud or Zeit Now hosting account.
+The datasette publish command will deploy a new Datasette instance containing your databases directly to a Heroku or Google Cloud hosting account.
 You can also use datasette package to create a Docker image that bundles your databases together with the datasette application that is used to serve them.